 Another great and recent article worth reading, in light of Pret’s second customer death: “How fussy eaters are putting lives at risk”

-- The contradicting twist in all this: In 2017 Pret started implementing a machine food labelling system in all Pret kitchens for the ingredients in the fridges that were opened and needed a product label with the new expiry date, once the item has been opened.
+- One contradicting twist in all this: In 2017 Pret started implementing a machine food labelling system in all Pret kitchens (NOT for shop products and fridges!) for the ingredients in the fridges that were opened and needed a product label with the new expiry date, once the item has been opened.
 Before that, hand-written labels were used.
 So, for example if a tub of crayfish has a use-by-date (UBD) of let’s say 4 days from today while closed, the UBD changes to let’s 2 days once the tub was opened.
 Because many Team Members made mistakes as they are constantly rushing, writing the wrong UBD where the product then expired because they put a day longer, these labelling machines were implemented, where a Team Member just types in the product, the original UBD while unopened, and then the machine with all the ingredients programmed into it, calculates and prints out the correct UBD for the now opened product.

 Pret was willing and able to do that for kitchen ingredients, and yet, NOTHING for customers to make informed decisions if or what to purchase to safe lives.
 These kitchen machines were implemented in 2017!!

 - One of the most important reasons why each product needs to be laballed ASAP is the problem with the fridge labels and Allergen file behind the counter.
 If a customer either took a product that was placed behind the wrong label badge and/or if the customer asked the staff and looked themselves on the small print Allergen paper, but looked at the wrong line which easily happens with the small print, and then sits in the airplane not realizing they took the product that was labelled incorrectly.
 If the product has its CORRECT label stuck on it, the customer can then look at it again for more detail while in the airplane.
 If the customers themselves took the wrong item that is individually and correctly labelled, they can then still double check again, away from the shop in the airplane where they can’t leave nor use the Internet to check ingredients.
-Thus they can then decide not eat should they find they bought the wrong item.
+Thus they can then decide not to eat should they find they bought the wrong item.
 But with an unlabelled item, especially in the airplane, there is no way the customer can remember if they looked at the wrong fridge label, or the wrong line on the small print allergen guide sheet.

 In a nutshell, Pret’s labelling has always been messy and the responsibility (blame!) was always put on staff and customers.
 And yet, Pret can label every product, every night after closing time for charity.
 The thought behind this is that the homeless cannot go to a shop after closing time or most likely have no access to the Internet to inquire about allergen, like customers and staff can during business hours.